jo-makar/frosty/README.md

 # osint-suricata
-Open Source threat Intel with Suricata (an Intrusion Detection System)
+Automated alerting on open source threat intel with the Suricata IDS

 The intention of this project is to automate the use of [Suricata](https://suricata-ids.org/) with freely available threat intel to